What can I do to prevent getting COVID-19 until I can get the vaccine?

 In addition to risk-based phases, Tennessee’s vaccination prioritization plan also includes phases based on age groups.
-Those 75 years of age or older can register for an appointment to receive a vaccine from the Metro Public Health Department.
-To register for an appointment, those 75 or older can go to (link) or call 615-862-7777 for assistance in registering for an appointment.
+Those 70 years of age or older can register for an appointment to receive a vaccine from the Metro Public Health Department.
+To register for an appointment, those 70 or older can go (HERE) or call 615-862-7777 for assistance in registering for an appointment.
 After registering, the recipient will receive the location and timeframe for their appointment.
 All vaccinations will be done by appointment, and those who show up to a vaccination site without an appointment will be turned away.

 What are co-morbidities and how do they factor into when I receive the vaccine?

 Within all vaccination categories, those with certain conditions are prioritized based on co-morbidities or “underlying health conditions”; that is, age 65+, current cancer treatment, chronic kidney disease, COPD, solid organ transplant, obesity (BMI 30+), serious cardiac disease, or diabetes.
 For phase 1c, you need to have 2 or more from the list made up of the same conditions as above (except that 65+ is not one of them), plus sickle cell, cerebrovascular disease, immunocompromising disease, dementia, and liver disease, with 65+ being a priority among those who qualify.